 As a practice owner, you’re likely tracking patient arrivals; but are you collecting the most accurate and useful data?

-There’s a lot of false or confusing data out there about what are the best stats that your front office should be tracking and measuring.
+There’s a lot of false or confusing data out there about the best stats your front office should be tracking and measuring.

-There are 5 statistics your team should measure:
+There are five statistics your team should measure: